- High Impact Research Project Award

 - The application must be prepared and submitted exclusively by the fellow and must outline an original research project (distinct from the project of a mentor, whether funded by TRDRP or another source).

 - A letter of support from the mentor and a minimum of two additional references are required.
 Letters of support should address the candidate’s training, potential and the commitment of the mentor and the department to the candidate’s career development.
 In addition, the mentor must provide their biosketch and a detailed mentoring plan that is prepared in consultation with the applicant.

 - U.S. citizenship is not a requirement.

-Criteria-1 (30% scoring weight)
+Criteria-1 (50 percent scoring weight)

-Environment: Does the institutional environment in which the work will be done contribute to the probability of success?
-Do the proposed studies benefit from unique features of the scientific environment, or subject populations, or employ useful collaborative arrangements?
+- Environment: Does the institutional environment in which the work will be done contribute to the probability of success?
+Do the proposed studies benefit from unique features of the scientific environment, or subject populations or employ useful collaborative arrangements?
 Is there evidence of institutional support and commitment?

-Protection of human subjects from research risk: If human subjects are involved, protections from research risk relating to their participation in the proposed research will be assessed.
+- Protection of human subjects from research risk: If human subjects are involved, protections from research risk relating to their participation in the proposed research will be assessed.

-Inclusion of women, minorities and children in research: If human subjects are involved, the adequacy of plans to include subjects of both genders, all racial and ethnic groups (and subgroups), and children as appropriate for the scientific goals of the research will be assessed.
-Plans for the recruitment and retention of subjects will also be evaluated.Care and use of vertebrate animals in research: If vertebrate animals are involved in the project, plans for their care and use will be assessed.
+- Inclusion of women, minorities and children in research: If human subjects are involved, the adequacy of plans to include subjects of both genders, all racial and ethnic groups (and subgroups) and children as appropriate for the scientific goals of the research will be assessed.
+Plans for the recruitment and retention of subjects also will be evaluated.